 With stories circulating about a new, smaller Zune designed to compete with the iPod nano, Gizmodo has acquired what may be the first picture of the device.
 Notable is the 16:9 LCD display, which does indeed cover most of the player, and would be difficult to create in Photoshop; it would not be impossible however, and the player is said to be the size of the normal Zune rather than a compact one.
 An alternate theory is that the photo depicts an unmentioned third Zune, but there have been no rumors to that effect.

+Although real-estate agencies are increasingly hiring pro photographers, a new self-named camera from RealPIX should simplify the process for agents who do take photos themselves.
+The key difference is the camera's lens, which is far wider than most at 22mm, allowing better coverage of rooms and exteriors.
+The lens also has an extremely wide maximum aperture of f/2.0, which helps reduce ambient light blur by enabling faster shutter speeds.
 The camera does however make sacrifices to reach its $299 price point: image size is limited to 640x480 (0.3 megapixels), and it only has access to an onboard flash, albeit one more powerful than in most compacts.
 The most critical issue may ironically be the lens, whose fixed length means that it cannot zoom in on details, nor zoom out further for the most cramped spaces.
 The camera begins shipping on July 10th.

 PC Magazine has reviewed Apple's new AirPort Extreme 802.11n Base Station, the company's latest wireless router that works with most of its newly-introduced Intel-based Macs at the fastest wireless speed available.
 The new router's ability to work in the 2.4GHz spectrum as well as the 5GHz band, coupled with several other unique features help to justify the router's $179 price tag and to set the device apart from competitors, according to the publication.
 Interference is considerably decreased when operating within the 5GHz band, but that limits connectivity to 802.11n clients only.
 "This latest version of the Airport shows a lot of thought and ingenuity.
 Like other Apple products, it has a modern look, a smaller profile, and exudes quality.
 Where it truly shines, though, is in its innovative software and USB port."